sarlijes/FriendFace/README.md

 - write on "walls" of users
 - comment and like pictures and wall messages

-The project can be accessed at: https://warm-cove-42776.herokuapp.com/ with the either signing up or with the following sample credentials:
+The project can be accessed at: https://warm-gorge-55940.herokuapp.com with the either signing up or with the following sample credentials:

-username: esmeralda
+username: esmeralda,
 password: 123

-username: vlad
+username: vlad,
 password: 123

-username: maxwell
+username: maxwell,
 password: 123

 Picture Source: http://www.freestockphotos.biz/, licensed under either CC or FSP Standard License.